Only Tap Water DELIVERS!

 Conservation

 Although our water rates are below the national average, no one wants to pay for water that is wasted whether by accident or on purpose.
 To save water, fix leaky faucets and toilets promptly, replace washers when garden hoses start to drip, and water your lawn in the early morning.
-After 10 a.m. the sun’s heat draws water from the lawn through evaporation.
+After 10:00 a.m. the sun’s heat draws water from the lawn through evaporation.
 When you water early, you can water less because more of the water is absorbed into the lawn.

 Unregulated Contaminant Monitoring Rule

 Every few years the EPA issues a new list of up to 30 unregulated contaminants for which public water systems must monitor.
 The intent of this rule is to provide baseline occurrence data that the EPA can combine with toxicological research to make decisions about future drinking water regulations.
 MCWA completed monitoring for the fourth list (UCMR 4) in 2020.
-Monitoring for the fifth list (UCMR 5) begins in 2023.
+Monitoring for the fifth list (UCMR 5) began in 2023.

 Previous Year’s Water Quality Information

-For historical information on previous year’s water quality information click here.
+For historical information on previous years’ water quality information click here.

 For More Information